marcdonaldoconnor/netsec-interactive-project/README.md

 The presentation can be accessed [here](https://marcdonaldoconnor.github.io/netsec-interactive-project/presentation/).

 The introductionary quiz can be accessed [here](https://marcdonaldoconnor.github.io/netsec-interactive-project/modules/1/).
 The other simulations are on the website.

+The Summary of Contributions is available in this repository under `docs/CONTRIBUTIONS.md`.